The Origin of Santa

-Santa is a pagan myth with some threadbare Christian traditions.
+The word Santa comes from a pagan myth with some threadbare Christian traditions.
 Santa Claus is a fictional figure, his creation is based in part on a Christian man named Saint Nicholas of Myra, who lived in the 4th century.
 Nicholas was born to Christian parents who left him an inheritance when they died, which he distributed to the poor.
 He became a priest at a young age.
 Nicholas passed away on December 6 sometime around the 340s or 350s AD, and the day of his death became an annual feast.

-Santa is a character who is given the powers of being omnipotent, omnipresent, and omniscient which is a blasphemy against God (Jesus Christ), who is the ONLY One who possesses such divine qualities.Some parents introduce the Santa story to their children knowing it’s not true, but they do so for the sake of tradition.
+Santa is a character who is given the powers of being omnipotent, omnipresent, and omniscient which is a blasphemy against God, who is the only One that possesses such divine qualities.Some parents introduce the Santa story to their children knowing it’s not true, but they do so for the sake of tradition.

-The focus of celebrating the birth of Christ should be on the One who sacrificed and gave His life to save us.
+The focus of celebrating the birth of Jesus Christ should be on the One who sacrificed and gave His life to save us.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
-Greed, and materialism that is associated with the Santa story have overshadowed the meaning of birth of Christ and his selfless life.
+Greed, selfishness and materialism that is often associated with the Santa story have overshadowed the meaning of the birth of Christ and his selfless life.

 In His service,